Calmer, Happier, More Productive: How Knitting Improves Your Health

 Finally, although knitting is an individual activity, the communities of knitters that form in knitting groups, classes, and knit nights reduce isolation and create meaningful friendships.
 It’s easy to talk to new friends when you share a passion.
 Coming to knit night, an event or a class at String Theory can get you out of the house in the dark winter months and give you the joy of learning and creating.

-Consider treating yourself or someone you love to a Box of Joy, Box of Light, or Box of Peace.
-The projects are designed to be both meditative to knit and joyful to wear—they’re created with the health benefits of knitting in mind.
+Consider treating yourself or someone you love to a Box of Joy.
+The project is designed to be both meditative to knit and joyful to wear, created with the health benefits of knitting in mind.

 Leave a comment